Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Introduction

-Note that the phenomena of state-space explosion is not unique to CMARL$-$unconstrained MARL problems also face the same issue.
-There have been a number of attempts to alleviate this obstacle.
-For example, one idea is to confine the policies to be local.
-This approach has yielded a number of useful algorithms e.g., Independent Q-Learning (IQL) \citep{tan1993multi}, centralized training and decentralized execution (CTDE) \citep{son2019qtran, sunehag2017value, rashid2020weighted, rashid2018qmix} based algorithms, etc. Despite their empirical success, none of the above algorithms can provide theoretical guarantees.
-Another alternative is the framework of mean-field control (MFC) which builds upon the idea that in an infinite population of identical agents, studying one representative agent is sufficient to infer the statistics of their collective behaviour \citep{angiuli2022unified}.
+The phenomenon of state-space explosion is not unique to CMARL, unconstrained MARL problems also have to deal with the same issue.
+There have been several attempts to alleviate this obstacle.
+For example, one idea is to confine oneself to local policies.
+This approach has yielded a number of useful algorithms e.g., Independent Q-Learning (IQL) \citep{tan1993multi}, centralized training and decentralized execution (CTDE) \citep{son2019qtran, sunehag2017value, rashid2020weighted, rashid2018qmix,zhou2022pac} based algorithms, etc. Despite their empirical success, none of the above algorithms can provide theoretical guarantees.
+Moreover, it is difficult to train policies using these algorithms when the number of agents is very high.
+Another alternative is the framework of mean-field control (MFC) which builds upon the idea that in an infinite population of identical agents, studying one representative agent is sufficient to infer the statistics of their collective behavior \citep{angiuli2022unified}.
 MFC has recently been applied to approximate $N$-agent unconstrained MARL problems with theoretical guarantees \citep{gu2021mean}.
+In contrast to the existing approaches, the benefit of the MFC is that its optimality gap decreases with an increase in the number of agents.
 It is, however, still unknown whether similar approximation results can be established for CMARL problems.
 In this paper, we provide an affirmative answer to this question.

 Establishing MFC-based approximation bounds for CMARL is particularly challenging for the following reason.
 Unlike in unconstrained MARL, the set of feasible policies of CMARL may not be identical to the sets of feasible policies of its associated constrained MFC (CMFC) problem.
 In general, a feasible policy for CMARL may overshoot the constraints of CMFC and vice versa.
-Clearly the sets of feasible policies of CMARL and CMFC may partially overlap but none is subset of another.
+Clearly, the sets of feasible policies of CMARL and CMFC may partially overlap but none is a subset of another.
 The lack of structural hierarchy between the feasible policy sets makes it difficult to compare the optimal values of CMARL and CMFC.
 The trick is not to deal with the original CMARL, and CMFC problems but to consider variants of those with smaller feasible sets.
 We show that these variants can be judiciously chosen to enforce hierarchy, and thereby create a way to compare values.